r-ikota/cc-jupyter-docker/README.md

   $ cookiecutter gh:r-ikota/cookiecutter-jupyter-docker

-You can launch a container with docker-compose or with the remote-container extension in VScode.
+You can launch a container with the remote-container extension in VScode as well as with docker-compose.
 Read `README.md` in the generated project directory for details.

 ## About cookiecutter